gruntjs/grunt-contrib-compass/README.md

 ## Release History

+ * 2014-09-24   v0.9.0   Add Compass version check to ensure only a supported version is used.
  * 2014-05-16   v0.8.0   Add `spriteLoadPath` option.
  * 2014-02-09   v0.7.2   Improve compatibility with Compass 0.13.
  * 2014-01-26   v0.7.1   Fix `assetCacheBuster` option.